RadTorino/ConradoTorino/README.md

 Since February, I’ve been involved in various data-related projects, including AI-generated images and text, natural language processing, and the creation and maintenance of databases for applications.
 This diverse range of projects keeps me in a constant learning loop and always searching for new technologies.

-Recently, I’ve concentrated on AI development, delving into areas like Prompt Engineering, RAG (Retrieval-Augmented Generation), and Agents.
+Recently, I’ve focused on AI development, delving into areas like Prompt Engineering, RAG (Retrieval-Augmented Generation), and Agents.
 This rapidly evolving field requires thorough research, and I’ve found that many practical, agile, and easily implementable solutions are already available.
 Adapting existing work, code, and libraries to meet my clients' needs is a skill I highly value.
 ## 📈 GitHub Stats

 ![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=RadTorino&show_icons=true&theme=radical)